Using a Data Insight

 filter the data insight table, sorting the data insight table, ,

-In the bottom half of the data insight page is a table with the data that is included in the data insight.
+In the bottom half of the data insight page when it is in the default view (graphic and table) is a table with the data that is included in the data insight.
 This data is based on two things:

 • The data insight type, which determines the kind of data that is collected with a specific purpose in mind.